 White clovers grow freely along the Irish countryside and are used as a cover crop.
 Their trefoil leaves attract bees, butterflies, and mice.
 They bloom from May to October.

-There is more to daisies (Bellis perennis) than their cheerful appearance.
-The poet Percy Shelley described the daisy as earthbound stars that never set.
+There is more to daisies than their cheerful appearance.
+The poet Percy Bysshe Shelley described the daisy as “that constellated flower that never sets.”
 These hardy little plants grow as wildflowers on Ireland’s rugged grasslands.
-Daisies have a long lifespan too, as they can be spotted from March till October.
+Daisies have a long lifespan, too, growing from March to October.

-Buttercups are a harbinger of the calendar’s warmer months, as these shiny yellow flowers cover the countryside in May.
+Covering the countryside by the time May rolls around, buttercups are a harbinger of the calendar’s warmer months.
 Their rapid growth is a result of a robust root system.
 Many varieties native to Ireland can be identified by turning over the flower to inspect their petals for the number of sepals they have.
-The name buttercup is derived from their tiny cup-shaped scales that hold their nectar.
+The name “buttercup” derives from the tiny cup-shaped scales that hold the flower’s nectar.

-Ragwort is a foe to those who suffer from allergies, can cause liver damage to horses and livestock, but are beloved by bees and butterflies and help the ecosystem.
-The bright yellow wildflowers, which appear to be the scrappy cousin of a daisy, blanket the countryside from June to November.
-Ragwort provides a consistent blaze of yellow because they can grow as many as 2,500 yellow flowers in a season.
-According to ancient lore, Ragwort transported fairies on the flower’s cushiony center.
+Ragwort is a foe to those who suffer from allergies, and can cause liver damage to horses and livestock, but are beloved by bees and butterflies, and help the ecosystem.
+The bright yellow wildflowers, which look like the scrappy cousin of the daisy, blanket the Irish countryside from June to November.
+According to ancient lore, ragwort transported fairies on the flower’s cushiony center.

-The primrose is another early spring wildflower with delicate leaves and a powerful, fragrant scent.
-It is advisable not to pick them up since they will immediately wilt.
+The primrose is another early spring wildflower, with delicate leaves and a powerful, fragrant scent.
+It is advisable not to pick one up, though, since it will immediately wilt.
 According to Celtic beliefs, the primrose is sacred and the key to heaven.
-They were commonly placed in doorways as a signal to fairies to keep their homes safe.
+Irish people commonly placed it in doorways as a signal to fairies to keep their homes safe.